trussworks/Engineering-Playbook/docs/developing/helpful-tools/wiremock.md

 ## When not to use it

 - If [Mock Service worker (MSW)](https://mswjs.io/) suits your needs (your project is likely heavily JS based), consider using that instead
-- If your project uses a framework that has baked-in API mocking that suits your needs.
+- If your project uses a framework that has baked-in API mocking that suits your needs